IUI (Intra-uterine insemination) is a fertility treatment that involves placing motile sperm inside the uterus close to

-IUI is suitable for couples where the woman does not have tubal damage and the man has a normal or only mildly suboptimal semen analysis.
-It is also utilised when donor sperm is being used.
+IUI is suitable when women do not have tubal damage, and for heterosexual couples the man should have a normal or only mildly suboptimal semen analysis.
+IUI is also used for donor sperm treatments.

 How does IUI work?

 For those who don’t ovulate, before commencing treatment an ultrasound scan is carried out.
-Providing this is normal, your treatment is started with a low dose of fertility drugs to stimulate the production of one or more follicles.
+Providing this is normal your treatment is started with a low dose of fertility drugs to stimulate the production of one or more follicles (eggs grow in follicles).

 A week after you start the fertility drugs another scan is carried out to check how many follicles are growing.
 We are aiming for a maximum of 2 large follicles and no more than 2 smaller.
 If your scan shows this, a final injection of a different hormone is required that causes ovulation 34–40 hours later.
 Insemination will be timed to coincide with this.

 The insemination is done using a fine catheter that is passed into your uterus through the cervix.
 The washed, prepared sperm is then injected slowly using a syringe.
 The procedure itself only takes a few minutes.
 You can do a home pregnancy test 2 weeks after IUI.

 What are the IUI success rates?

 Pregnancy rates for IUI using a partner’s sperm are around 15% per treatment cycle.
 This is lower than with IVF/ICSI, as we are not able to be certain that fertilisation has taken place following insemination.
 For this reason IUI treatment is usually limited to 3 cycles of treatment before we recommend progressing to IVF.

 Pregnancy rates for IUI using donor sperm are around 25% per cycle.